SebastianRzk/Looksyk/docs/installation.md

 ## Run Looksyk

+If you're using Arch Linux, I highly recommend running either the AUR package or the PKGBUILD manually.

+Only use the Flatpak installation if other options, such as AppImage, aren't available.

+The Docker Compose variant can be used for mobile, but it's not yet fully optimized for smartphones.

 | Operation System    | Installation Method     | Status                                                         |
 |---------------------|-------------------------|----------------------------------------------------------------|
 | Arch Linux          | AUR                     | ✅ recommended [Installation Guide](#arch-linux--aur)           |